-Only customers enrolled in a Qualified Health Plan will receive a 1095-A. People who were enrolled in more than one plan will get a 1095-A for each plan.
-Enrollees in catastrophic health plans and those with Washington Apple Health coverage will not receive a 1095-A.
+Customers enrolled in a Qualified Health Plan will receive a 1095-A. If you were enrolled in more than one plan during the year, you’ll get a 1095-A for each plan.
+Customers enrolled in a catastrophic health plan will not receive a 1095-A.

 Q: How can I get my 1095-A?

-Your 1095-A provides information so you can either claim your premium tax credit as a lump sum or to reconcile the advanced premium tax credit you received each month to help pay for your premium, the form only includes the premium amount that covers essential health benefits.
-EHB rates range between 97.52% and 100% of your regular monthly premium, depending on your plan.
+Your 1095-A provides information so you can either claim your tax credits as a lump sum or to reconcile the tax credits you received in advance each month to help pay for your premium.
+Because of this, the form only includes the premium amount that covers essential health benefits.
+EHB rates range between 96.55% and 100% of your monthly premium, depending on your plan.

 Q: What if information is incorrect or missing from my 1095-A?

-Q: I also got a 1095-B and/or 1095-C. How are those different from my 1095-A?
+Q: I also got a 1095-B or 1095-C. How are those different from my 1095-A?

 Q: How do I know if I was enrolled in a catastrophic health plan?

-Last updated 4/12/16
+Last updated 1/17/19